 “He’ll need to rest for a few minutes before we can start back,” Kel explained.
 “I hope it’s all right.”

 Talia quickly nodded, then looked away as she realized he’d caught her staring.
 “No, no, that’s fine.”

 After the buckets were filled, she volunteered to help him carry them over to where the dragon still lounged in the field, though she made sure not to get too close.
 Only after three more sets of buckets were brought over did Kel finally sit down and take a long drink for himself.
 Once he was done, he leaned back on the ground, his armor creaking, and sighed with relief.
 Talia jumped as Clarence slowly stretched out and laid himself out in the sun as well, his eyes closed.

-She stared at them as they lay there and rested, as it slowly dawned on her that this man was a Dragon Knight-that these were the people she was apprenticed to.
-It made her think of her parents.
-Glancing behind her, she saw they’d come off the porch, but were sticking quite close to one another.
+She stared at them as they lay there and rested, as it slowly dawned on her that this man was a Dragon Knight— that these were the people she was apprenticed to.
+It also made her think of her parents.
+Glancing behind her, she saw they’d come off the porch but were sticking quite close to one another.
 Her mother spotted her looking at them and, after making sure Kel and the dragon weren’t paying them any attention, waved for her to come over.

-Talia did, and noticed her father staring sadly at his ruined fields and then with disbelief at the cause of the destruction of some of this year’s crop.
+Talia did and noticed her father staring sadly at his ruined fields then with disbelief at the cause of the destruction of some of this year’s crop.
 She turned to look that way herself.